Reading time: 5 minutes

 This is what a featured snippet looks like:

-To put it in context, this keyword has a search volume of at least 27000 times each month.
-And at least 35.1% of all people who search click on this link.
+To put it in context, this keyword is searched for at least 27000 times each month.
+At least 35.1% of the searchers click on the featured snippet.

 With that said, here are three simple things you can do increase to capture more clicks on SERPs.